hoffmangroup/segway/doc/technical.rst

 =====================
 Segway can currently perform the training, identification, and posterior tasks only using a cluster controllable with the DRMAA interface.
-I have only tested it against Sun Grid Engine and Platform LSF, but it should be possible to work with other DRMAA-compatible distributed computing systems, such as PBS Pro, PBS/TORQUE, Condor, or GridWay.
-If you are interested in using one of these systems, please contact Michael so he correct all the fine details.
-A standalone version is planned, but for now you must have a clustering system.
-Try installing the free SGE on your workstation if you want to run Segway without a full clustering system.
+We have only tested it against Sun Grid Engine and Platform LSF, but it should be possible to work with other DRMAA-compatible distributed computing systems, such as PBS Pro, PBS/TORQUE, Condor, or GridWay.
+If you are interested in using one of these systems, please open an issue on Bitbucket <https://bitbucket.org/hoffmanlab/segway/issues?status=new&status=open> to correct all the fine details.
+A standalone option exists when you set the `SEGWAY_CLUSTER` environment variable to `local`.
+Try installing the free Open Grid Scheduler on your workstation if you want to run Segway without a full clustering system.

 The :option:`--cluster-opt` option allows the specification of native